Crawler

 // Handle each page's HTML document

-crawler.onDocument(async function (document, response) {
+crawler.onDocument(async function (document) {

 const title = document.querySelector('title')?.textContent;

-console.log(`${response.url}: ${title}`);
+console.log(`${document.location?.href}: ${title}`);

 });